 How much elevation gain is there?

-Here’s the elevation profile:
+Here’s the elevation profile from a recent trip.

-mount crichton peak elevation profile
+mount crichton summit elevation profile

 screen hills